A Five-Factor Asset Pricing Model

 Fama-Miller Working Paper

-A five-factor model directed at capturing the size, value, profitability, and investment patterns in average stock returns is rejected on the GRS test, but for applied purposes it provides an acceptable description of average returns.
-The model’s main problem is its failure to explain the low average returns on small stocks that invest a lot despite low profitability.
-The performance of the model is not sensitive to the specifics of the way its factors are defined, at least for the definitions considered here.
+A five-factor model directed at capturing the size, value, profitability, and investment patterns in average stock returns performs better than the three-factor model of Fama and French (FF 1993).
+The five-factor model’s main problem is its failure to capture the low average returns on small stocks whose returns behave like those of firms that invest a lot despite low profitability.
+The model’s performance is not sensitive to the way its factors are defined.
+With the addition of profitability and investment factors, the value factor of the FF three-factor model becomes redundant for describing average returns in the sample we examine.